What Happens When There’s Snow on Solar Panels?

 Final Thoughts: Snow On Solar Panels

-Heavy snowfall can stick to your solar panels and block solar production, but it’s not a significant enough impact to lessen the benefit of going solar.
+Heavy snowfall can stick to your solar panels and block solar production, but it’s not a significant enough impact to make solar not worthwhile.
 And if you don’t want to take our word for it, know that the Solar Energy Technologies Office has publicly stated that they’re confident solar panels can still thrive when the snow piles high.3

 Additionally, as solar technology advances, more is being done to mitigate snow being an issue.
-For example, Tesla solar boasts about snow sliding right off of its roofs, and CEO Elon Musk has even discussed built-in heating elements as part of solar technology to automatically melt snow and frost.
+For example, Tesla solar boasts about snow sliding right off of its solar shingles, and CEO Elon Musk has even discussed built-in heating elements as part of solar technology to automatically melt snow and frost.

 So, if there’s snow in the forecast, don’t worry so much about how your solar panels will fare.
 Instead, think of it as a free, easy solar panel cleaning solution.